Tax Differences Between LLC and S Corp: Everything You Need to Know

 - Unlike some other structures, an S corporation owner will only pay Social Security and Medicare taxes on his or her salary.

 If you need help with the tax differences between an LLC and S corporation, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.